EMBL-EBI-TSI/ebi-portal-clone/README.md

 Developers can adopt this idea and customize it to suit their organization.

-But firstly, a developer would need an AAP account to do this, else users would not be logged in successfully.
+But firstly, a developer has to do the following:

+1. Create an AAP account.

+2. Create teams to which, people logging in would be added to.
+In the given scenerio, the teams from the json file would be 'EBI' and 'EMBL-EBI'.

-You can supply the AAP account credentials using the following 2 fields found in application.properties
+3. Supply the AAP account credentials (created in Step 1), via the following 2 fields found in application.properties

 => ecp.aap.username=your-aap-local-account-for-ecp

 => ecp.aap.password=changeme

+It has to be noted that, not doing the above, will result in failed logins.